gatling/gatling/src/sphinx/general/simulation_setup.rst

 Maximum duration
 ================

-Finally, you can configure the maximum duration of your simulation with the method ``maxDuration``.
+Finally, with ``maxDuration`` you can force your run to terminate based on a duration limit, even though some virtual users are still running.

 It is useful if you need to bound the duration of your simulation when you can't predict it.

 .. includecode:: code/SimulationSetupSample.scala#max-duration